 Here you will find the most significant tips regarding in issue review of a research paper

-First of all, you will be dealing with a lot of reading.
+First of all, you will be dealing with a lot of reading, compare and contrast in a research paper.
 More serious work comes later, but consider this as one-third of what you should do.
 In the beginning, your task is to read the paper over quickly to get the main points of it.
 You do this in order to see how the paper looks (check its structure and if it meets the requirements) and to get its main idea (be quick enough not to get bored with all the academic stuff).
 That is when you start to form your judgment about the paper.

 When you finished the first task then pay close attention to the methods and materials to ensure that the approaches used in the investigation are defensible.
 Consider the arguments the paper is making and think about how effectively the author made it.